 Note 3- Related Party Transactions

-The Company has transactions with the Ultimate Parent and its affiliates.
+The Company has transactions with the Ultimate Parent and its consolidated affiliates.
 Subordinated liabilities transacted with the Ultimate Parent are described in Note 9.

-On April 8, 2015, the Company paid a dividend of \$400 to the Parent.
+On June 10, 2016, the Company paid dividends of \$200 to the Parent.